To prove discrimination, you must show that:

 - You are a member of a protected class;

-- You were qualified for the job you applied for, and were ready to start working, or you were good at the job you had;
+- You were qualified for the job you applied for and were ready to start working, or you were meeting your employer's reasonable expectations for the job you had good at the job you had;

-- Your boss made an unfair decision; and
+- Your employer made a material change to your employment condition boss made an unfair decision; and

-- Your boss treated someone outside your protected class better than you.
+- Your employer boss treated someone outside your protected class better than you.

 You will need to show evidence to prove these things.
-There are a two types of evidence:
+There are two types of evidence:

 - Direct evidence: This could be a statement by your supervisor that she doesn’t like people of your race.